SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 Custom Types
 ============

+Enumerations, as introduced in the previous chapter, give a way to define your own custom types to work with lists of values.
+Enumerations are particularly suited to representing a fixed set of values of a similar type.

-Swift provides two different ways to define flexible, reusable constructs to use as the building blocks of your code.
+Swift provides two additional ways to define custom data types.
-These are known as :newTerm:`classes` and :newTerm:`structures`.
+These are known as :newTerm:`classes` and :newTerm:`structures`, and can be used to create general-purpose, flexible constructs to use as the building blocks of your program's code.

 Classes and structures have many things in common in Swift.
 Both can:

 * declare :newTerm:`properties` to store values
+  (as described in :doc:`Properties`)
 * define :newTerm:`methods` to provide functionality
+  (as described in :doc:`Methods`)
-* define :newTerm:`initializers` to set up their initial state
+* define :newTerm:`initializers` to set up their initial state (as described in :doc:`InitializationAndInheritance`)
+* be :newTerm:`extended` to expand their functionality beyond a default implementation (as described in :doc:`Extensions`)
-* conform to :newTerm:`protocols` to provide standard functionality of a certain type, and
+* conform to :newTerm:`protocols` to provide standard functionality of a certain type, and (as described in :doc:`Protocols`)
-* be :newTerm:`extended` to expand their functionality beyond a default implementation

-Protocols are covered in the :doc:`Protocols` chapter, and extensions are covered in the :doc:`Extensions` chapter.

-In addition, classes have several capabilities that structures do not:
+In addition, classes have several capabilities that structures and enumerations do not:

-* :newTerm:`inheritance`, which enables one class to inherit the characteristics of another;
+* :newTerm:`inheritance`, which enables one class to inherit the characteristics of another
-* :newTerm:`deinitializers`, which enable an instance of a class to clean up after itself; and
+* :newTerm:`deinitializers`, which enable an instance of a class to clean up after itself
 * :newTerm:`type casting`, which enables you to check and interpret the type of a class instance at runtime

-All of these capabilities are described in more detail below.
+All of these additional capabilities are described in :doc:`InitializationAndInheritance`.

 .. _ClassesAndStructures_DefiningClassesAndStructures: